bellingcat/vk-url-scraper/README.md

 2. run `./scripts/release.sh` to create a tag and push, alternatively
    1. `git tag vx.y.z` to tag version
    2. `git push origin vx.y.z` -> this will trigger workflow and put project on [pypi](https://pypi.org/project/vk-url-scraper/)
+3. go to https://readthedocs.org/ to deploy new docs version (if webhook is not setup)

 ### Fixing a failed release